This post may contain affiliate links. Read our disclosure here.

 You can catch some of the greatest views in the whole city from this pedestrian walk bridge that crosses directly over the Mississippi River at St. Anthony Falls.
 Be sure to look at the Mill City Ruins which makes it the perfect afternoon hangout spot.

 This garden of statues is located opposite the Walker Art Center and has some very famous pieces of modern sculpture such as the Spoonbridge and Cherry and the Standing Fish.
-The Art Center itself is also a really great visit and you can visit it for free on Thursday evenings from 5-9 or on the first Saturday of each month.
+The Art Center itself is also a really great visit and you can visit it for free on the first Saturday of each month.

 On the wild side, Como Park Zoo is fun for the whole family!
 They have everything from animals, gardens, carousel and other park rides, pieces of art, and plenty of gift shops.
 It’s also FREE!